 Ever heard the term loving someone to death?
 It takes on a whole new meaning when you’re talking about alcoholics and addicts.
 There is a reason that addiction is considered a family disease – while only one member of the family may be actively using a substance, the behavior and mentality that allows the addiction to control the home is a group effort.
-While every parent wants nothing more than the best for their children, the reality is that it is all too easy to find yourself trying to “help” or “protect” an addicted loved one when you are actually putting them in a position to continue living in their addiction.
+While every parent wants nothing more than the best for their children, aka, good intentions.
+The reality is that it is all too easy to find yourself trying to “help” or “protect” an addicted loved one when you are actually putting them in a position to continue living in their addiction.
 How many of these sound familiar?

 1. Denying There’s a Problem